wltrallen2/Java-WGU-SchedulingSystem/README.md

   * scheduling an appointment outside business hours
   * scheduling overlapping appointments
-  * entering nonexistent or invalid customer data
-  * entering an incorrect username and password
+  * entering nonexistent or invalid customer data x entering an incorrect username and password

 - [ ] Write two or more lambda expressions to make your program more efficient, justifying the use of each lambda expression with an in-line comment.